 Common Name: Lesser Meadow Rue

-Thalictrum minus is a Perennial up to 1.50 metres tall.
+Thalictrum minus is a perennial plant that can grow up to 1.50 metres tall.

 Although no records of toxicity have been found for this plant, it belongs to a family that includes many poisonous plants so some caution is advised.